 Are you looking for a career that allows you to work independently in a challenging and fast-paced setting where every project is different and results equal success?
-If this sounds like the type of work you would enjoy, then you might be a great fit for a career as a pricing analyst.
+If this sounds like the type of work you would enjoy, then you might consider a career as a pricing analyst.
 Here, you can learn more about the job opportunities for pricing analysts, along with potential salary, job duties and the education and training required to pursue this occupation.

 Pricing analysts help their employers achieve the best possible bottom line by utilizing data to make sound decisions on purchases, manufacturing operations and sales activities.
-These professionals spend their days crunching numbers while gathering and analyzing data to determine the best possible price for selling and buying goods, without going below or above profitable levels.
+Also known as cost estimators, these professionals spend their days crunching numbers while gathering and analyzing data to determine the best possible price for selling and buying goods, without going below or above profitable levels.

 Pricing analysts use statistical processes and analytics to develop prices, margins and market share.
 They might work with data supplied by the sales or marketing team, competitor information and other data sources.
 Pricing analysts are often called upon to create reports and detailed analyses of product sales and margins, and to identify opportunities to increase them.